Tsvetoslav88/Tsvetoslav88/README.md

 My name is _Tsvetoslav Tsvetkov_.
 I am from Sofia, Bulgaria.

 I started my IT professional career journey in 2011.
-During this period I had been part of different companies with different size - from small companies (less than 50 people) to huge companies (thousands of people), most of them developing their own products.
-So I had oportunities for some of them to participate in the whole products lifecycle - from the architectural design to actual implmentation and shiping in the Production environemnt.
+During this period I had been part of different companies of different sizes - from small companies (less than 50 people) to huge companies (thousands of people), most of them developing their own products.
+So I had opportunities for some of them to participate in the whole product lifecycle - from the architectural design to actual implementation and shipping in the Production environment.

 I am a pretty enthusiastic person and love to learn new things or gain deeper knowledge in a particular area that motivates me no-stop to read some technical books or blogs.
 I also love to share my knowledge with other people, my moto is _"The only way to improve your coding skills is to share your knowledge and help others ☝️"_ which is one of the reasons to deploy and share some of the topics I am learning or interested in it on GitHub.
 Last but not least I am part of the top 10% of people with top ranks from Bulgaria in StackOverflow